-The unaudited pro forma condensed consolidated financial statements for the year ended September 30, 2011 have been derived from our predecessor's historical consolidated financial statements audited by Ernst & Young LLP, independent registered public accounting firm, whose report with respect to such financial statements is included elsewhere in this prospectus.
-The unaudited pro forma financial statements as of and for the nine months ended June 30, 2012 have been derived from the predecessor's unaudited interim condensed consolidated financial statements.
-These unaudited interim condensed consolidated financial statements have been prepared on substantially the same basis as the predecessor's audited consolidated financial statements and reflect all adjustments which are, in the opinion of management, necessary to provide a fair statement of the predecessor's financial position as of June 30, 2012 and the results of the predecessor's operations and cash flows for the nine months ended June 30, 2012.
-These results are not necessarily indicative of our results for the full 2012 fiscal year.
+The unaudited pro forma condensed consolidated financial statements for the year ended September 30, 2012 have been derived from our predecessor's historical consolidated financial statements audited by Ernst & Young LLP, independent registered public accounting firm, whose report with respect to such financial statements is included elsewhere in this prospectus.
+The unaudited pro forma financial statements as of and for the three months ended December 31, 2012 have been derived from the predecessor's unaudited interim condensed consolidated financial statements.
+These unaudited interim condensed consolidated financial statements have been prepared on substantially the same basis as the predecessor's audited consolidated financial statements and reflect all adjustments which are, in the opinion of management, necessary to provide a fair statement of the predecessor's financial position as of December 31, 2012 and the results of the predecessor's operations and cash flows for the three months ended December 31, 2012.
+These results are not necessarily indicative of our results for the full 2013 fiscal year.

-The unaudited pro forma consolidated balance sheet as of June 30, 2012 is presented to reflect adjustments to the predecessor's historical condensed consolidated balance sheet as of June 30, 2012 as if this offering and the related formation transactions were completed on June 30, 2012.
-The unaudited pro forma combined consolidated statements of operations for the nine months ended June 30, 2012 and the year ended September 30, 2011 are presented as if this offering and the related formation transactions were completed on October 1, 2010.
+The unaudited pro forma consolidated balance sheet as of December 31, 2012 is presented to reflect adjustments to the predecessor's historical condensed consolidated balance sheet as of December 31, 2012 as if this offering and the related formation transactions were completed on December 31, 2012.
+The unaudited pro forma combined consolidated statements of operations for the three months ended December 31, 2012 and the year ended September 30, 2012 are presented as if this offering and the related formation transactions were completed on October 1, 2011, respectively.
 The pro forma information is not necessarily indicative of what our actual financial position or results of operations would have been as of or for the period indicated, nor does it purport to represent our future financial position or results of operations.

-The following unaudited condensed pro forma financial statements should be read in conjunction with (i) the predecessor's historical audited consolidated financial statements at September 30, 2011 and 2010 and for the two years then ended and the notes thereto appearing elsewhere in this prospectus, (ii) the predecessor's historical unaudited condensed consolidated financial statements as of June 30, 2012 and 2011 and the notes thereto appearing elsewhere in this prospectus and (iii) "Management's Discussion and Analysis of Financial Condition and Results of Operation," "Risk Factors," and "Cautionary Note Regarding Forward-Looking Statements" in this prospectus.
+The following unaudited condensed pro forma financial statements should be read in conjunction with (i) the predecessor's historical audited consolidated financial statements at September 30, 2012 and 2011 and for the years then ended and the notes thereto appearing elsewhere in this prospectus, (ii) the predecessor's historical unaudited condensed consolidated financial statements of December 31, 2012 and 2011 and the notes thereto appearing elsewhere in this prospectus and (iii) "Management's Discussion and Analysis of Financial Condition and Results of Operation," "Risk Factors," and "Cautionary Note Regarding Forward-Looking Statements" in this prospectus.
 We have based the unaudited pro forma adjustments on available information and assumptions that we believe are reasonable.
-The following unaudited pro forma condensed consolidated financial statements are presented for information purposes only and are not necessarily indicative of what our actual financial position would have been as of June 30, 2012 assuming this offering and the formation transactions were completed as of June 30, 2012 or what actual results of operations would have been for the nine months ended June 30, 2012 and the year ended September 30, 2011, as applicable, assuming this offering, the formation transactions and the acquisitions completed subsequent to October 1, 2010, nor are they indicative of future results of operations or financial condition.
+The following unaudited pro forma condensed consolidated financial statements are presented for information purposes only and are not necessarily indicative of what our actual financial position would have been as of December 31, 2012 assuming this offering and the formation transactions were completed as of December 31, 2012 or what actual results of operation would have been for the three months ended December 31, 2012 and the year ended September 30, 2012, as applicable, assuming this offering, the formation transactions and the acquisitions completed subsequent to October 1, 2012 and October 1, 2011, respectively nor are they indicative of future results of operations or financial condition and should not be viewed as indicative of future results of operations or financial condition.